-Mississippi State beats Tulsa 28-26 in Armed Forces Bowl
+Mississippi St tops Tulsa in Armed Forces Bowl, brawl erupts

 Tulsa: Among the seniors who have committed to returning in 2021 are running back Shamari Brooks, fifth in program career rushing despite missing all of 2020 with an ACL injury, and free safety TieNeal Martin.
 Next season, the Golden Hurricane will visit Oklahoma State and Ohio State.

-Mississippi State: For all of coach Mike Leach’s Air Raid offenses at various stops, Rogers was his first true freshman quarterback.
+Mississippi State: For all of Leach’s Air Raid offenses at various stops, Rogers was his first true freshman quarterback.
 The Bulldogs’ Southeastern Conference home schedule should include visits by Alabama and Mississippi.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25